 Both firms were also quick to enter the global marketplace.
 As early as 1924, they allied with prominent British firms: Young with Broads Paterson & Co and Ernst with Whinney Smith & Whinney.
 These alliances were the first of many for both firms, which opened offices around the world to service their international clients.

 AC Ernst and Arthur Young never met in life, but died within days of each other in 1948.
 However their philosophies lived on and, in 1989, were brought together when the firms they started combined to create Ernst & Young.
-The new organization quickly positioned itself on the leading edge of rapid globalization, new business technologies and continuous business change.
+The new organisation quickly positioned itself on the leading edge of rapid globalisation, new business technologies and continuous business change.

-AC Ernst and Arthur Young would surely be proud of the result — a global organization of 212,000 people sharing their ideals and passion to help build a better working world.
+AC Ernst and Arthur Young would surely be proud of the result – a global organisation of 231,000 people sharing their ideals and passion to help build a better working world.